This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-5. Once tender, turn the heat off, uncover.
-At this point, you could add a handful of optional spinach to give the soup a more vibrant green color.
-Add 1/4 cup cilantro (save the rest for garnish) and blend until very smooth using a submersion blender.
-Or cool and blend in batches using a regular blender (keeping in mind, blending a blender full of hot soup will explode!
-So either fill the blender only halfway full & place a kitchen towel on top of the lid and firmly hold the lid down while blending- or wait until it has cooled!
+3. Blend: Add a big handful of baby spinach to give the soup a more vibrant green color.
+Add 1/4 cup cilantro (save the rest for garnish) and blend until very smooth using an immersion blender.
+Or cool the soup and blend in batches using a regular blender (keeping in mind, blending a blender full of hot soup will explode!)
+Fill the blender only halfway full & place a kitchen towel on top of the lid and firmly hold the lid down while blending- or wait until it has cooled!

 Notes

-2. Crispy Shallots, Kefir lime leaves and Chili threads can all be found at Asian markets– and no, these are not essential, but add a nice touch. 🙂
+Crispy Shallots, Kaffir lime leaves and Chili threads can all be found at Asian markets- and no, these are not essential, but add a nice touch. 🙂

 Nutrition